MayaLevy2/Maya_Levy.github.io/README.md

 # Maya Levy Web Page

 * My name is Maya. i'm a PhD student in weizmann institute and this is my web page.
-You can find my group website here: [Yeffe group] (https://www.weizmann.ac.il/chembiophys/Yaffe/)
+You can find my group website here: [Yaffe's_group] (https://www.weizmann.ac.il/chembiophys/Yaffe/)